Nicholas Kristof Discovers Angola

 The New York Times’s white savior extraordinaire is at again!
-The man we love to hate to write about has discovered Angola, and Isabel dos Santos (never mind that much had already been written about her, long before Forbes magazine exposed her dirty billions; but no sour grapes here).
+The man we love to hate to write about has discovered Angola and Isabel dos Santos (never mind that much had already been written about her long before Forbes magazine exposed her dirty billions, but no sour grapes here).

 Kristof’s two recent posts on Angola make me feel a whole lot better about still teaching Binyavanga Wainaina’s How to Write About Africa.
-I recently worried that Wainaina’s 2005 brilliant satirical piece, was dated.
+I recently worried that Wainaina’s 2005 brilliant satirical essay was dated.
 But Kristof’s latest piece “Two Women, Opposite Fortunes” is the very caricature described in Wainaina’s piece.
 Wainaina is as fresh as ever.

 Like Kathryn Mathers, I really don’t want to write about Kristof.
 His first piece, “Deadliest Country for Kids,” offered the usual drivel, just that it was located in Angola.
 Poor Africans, rutted dirt roads, pitiful indexes of poverty, health, and education coupled with skyrocketing oil revenues and equally high marks for corruption (and Porsches).
 Welcome to the journalistic boilerplate on Angola that’s been circulating since at least 2002.

 Where have you been, Nicholas Kristof?
-(Oh, right…saving young, Southeast Asian prostitutes, I nearly forgot.)
+(Oh, right … saving young, Southeast Asian prostitutes, I nearly forgot.)
 But now that he has discovered Angola, for Kristof, this is a genocide-size atrocity.
 Yank the aid!
 Wag a finger!
 And don’t forget to make a cameo: leading the woman with a dying child in her arms into the hands of the over-burdened health clinic doctors casting an aside on the wailing of mothers over dying infants as the background chorus of Angola.

-If the first piece wasn’t quite enough to get me to the computer to vent, “Two Women, Opposite Fortunes” rockets to a zenith of Conradian description that perhaps only Jeffrey Gettleman could approximate.
+If the first piece wasn’t quite enough to get me to the computer to vent, “Two Women, Opposite Fortunes” was.
+Kristof rockets to a zenith of Conradian description that perhaps only Jeffrey Gettleman could approximate.
 So, here I am.

 One of the two women in the piece is Isabel dos Santos, daughter of long-time Angolan President Jose Eduardo dos Santos, and one of the continent’s few female billionaires.
 She’s fancy.
 And corrupt.
 The other woman, is Delfina Fernandes.
 She’s ‘hospitable’ and ‘stoical.’
 A vision of misery: 50 years old, blind in one eye, lost 10 of her 15 children, doesn’t know that mosquitos cause malaria (a sound byte so dear NK repeats it in the other piece), and rinses her mouth with gasoline when she can afford it to kill the pain of rotting teeth (which she didn’t mention, ‘stoical’ as she is, until NK asked her – hey lady, did you know your teeth are rotting?).
 He describes her life as not “that different than a few hundred years ago” (like he would know?), confirmed by Dr. Stephen Foster who claims “They’re still getting what the traditional healer would have given them if they’d come by in the 17th century.”
 Safe to say, they haven’t read Johannes Fabian’s Time and the Other, or the sizeable bibliography on Angola that describes life in the 17th century.